nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Strengthen_year_of_open_science.md

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name
 * Packet of engagement ideas for the Year of Open Science

-## Contribute to the ScienceCore {#contribute-to-the-sciencecore}
+## Contribute to the ScienceCore

 **What is it?**

 Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
-The core TOPS open science curriculum, [the OpenCore](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/OpenCore), will provide beginners with important definitions, tools, resources and best practices.
+The core TOPS open science curriculum, [the OpenCore](/docs/Area2_Capacity_Sharing/OpenCore/readme.md), will provide beginners with important definitions, tools, resources and best practices.

-To help scientists and researchers deepen their knowledge of open science practices in a particular field, gain advanced skills in data science or other research-enabling practices, and gain a more nuanced understanding of open science principles, TOPS aims to create the [ScienceCore](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/ScienceCore).
+To help scientists and researchers deepen their knowledge of open science practices in a particular field, gain advanced skills in data science or other research-enabling practices, and gain a more nuanced understanding of open science principles, TOPS aims to create the [ScienceCore](/docs/Area2_Capacity_Sharing/ScienceCore/readme.md).

 **How do I get started?**